 Caelen Campbell is in the Master of Arts for Teachers of English (MATE) Program at Simon Fraser University in the 2020 - 2022 Cohort.

-I was looking for a Research Assistant position, and read the description of WPHP on SFU’s job listings, and was intrigued as it appeared to have much overlap with my own interests and research.
+I was looking for a Research Assistant position, read the description of WPHP on SFU’s job listings, and was intrigued as it appeared to have much overlap with my own interests and research.
 I explored the Women’s Print History Project website; the database, the podcasts, and the spotlights, and was absolutely hooked by this project and knew I needed to apply.

 One of my favourite things about working on WPHP is having the opportunity to explore works that I would otherwise not have read or found.
-The titles I am verifying are often so specific about their content and lengthy that they are almost read as anecdotes in and of themselves and amuse me greatly.
+When I am verifying titles, they are often so specific about their content and lengthy that they are almost read as anecdotes in and of themselves and this amuses me greatly.
 An example of this from the database would be “A pairt of the life of Lady Margaret Cuninghame, daughter of the Earl of Glencairn, that she had with her first husband, the Master of Evandale.
 The just and true account thereof, as it was at first written with her own hand; including a letter to her husband the Master of Evandale, and another to my Lady Marquess of Hamilton, with her last will, sent to the said Lady Marquess, inclosed therein.”

 I have learned so much more about how much information can be decoded from what is printed in a title about who had a hand in making it and where, through the colophon and imprint, as well as the wide variety of ways an author would sign their name, be that discrete or with much flare.